Richard Parsons (businessman): Humanitarian causes

 In 2007, Parsons became the chairman of the board of directors of the Jazz Foundation of America.
-He was also Chair of the Apollo Theater Foundation and co-chair of the advisory board of the Smithsonian National Museum of African American History and Culture.
+He was also Chair of the Apollo Theater Foundation and co-chair of the advisory board of the National Museum of African American History and Culture.

+At the American Museum of Natural History, he served on the board of trustees from 2005 to 2012 and then was an Honorary Trustee from 2013 to 2017.

 In 2016, Parsons was appointed board chair of the Rockefeller Foundation, a foundation promoting the well-being of humanity all over the world.
 He joined the foundation's board of trustees in 2008.

 Prominent connections

 From the early 1980s through much of the 1990s, Parsons owned a house near the Rockefeller family estate in Pocantico Hills, where his grandfather was once a groundskeeper.
 For a brief time, he worked for Nelson Rockefeller at the family office, "Room 5600", at Rockefeller Center.

 Parsons became chairman emeritus of the Partnership for New York City, established by David Rockefeller in 1979.
 He became an advisory trustee of the family's principal philanthropy, the Rockefeller Brothers Fund, and he sat with David Rockefeller on the board of the World Trade Center Memorial Foundation.
 Parsons was also on the board of the family-created Museum of Modern Art.

 In 2001, United States President George W. Bush selected Parsons to co-chair a commission on Social Security.
 Parsons also worked on the transition team for Michael Bloomberg, who was elected Mayor of New York City in 2001.
 In 2006, Parsons was selected to co-chair the transition team for the incoming governor of New York, Eliot Spitzer.

 In August 2006, an article in New York Magazine reported that Parsons would likely run for Mayor of New York City in the 2009 New York mayoral election.
 However, Parsons repeatedly denied the reports.

 Parsons was a member of the economic advisory team for President Barack Obama.
 He met with the then President-elect Obama in November 2008, along with other economic experts, to discuss measures to solve the economic crisis.
 After New Mexico Governor Bill Richardson withdrew his name from consideration for the position of Secretary of Commerce in the Obama administration, Parsons's name was floated as a possible nominee.

 In May 2014, in the wake of the Donald Sterling racial remarks controversy, it was announced that Richard Parsons was appointed the interim CEO of the Los Angeles Clippers.